Baekuni

-Baekuni (born 1961), also known as Babe, is an Indonesian serial killer who mutilated and sexually abused 14 young boys.
+Baekuni (born 1961), also known as Babe, is an Indonesian serial killer who mutilated and molested 14 young boys.

 Life

 The son of a poor farmer in Magelang, Central Java, Baekuni was mocked as a "fool" because he often did not go to class.
 Unable to bear the insults, he left school permanently and fled to Jakarta.
 He lived in Banteng Square, until one day he was forcefully sodomized by a thug.
 This experience influenced his proclivities toward pedophilia and situational necrophilia.

 Murders

 In 1993, Baekuni began raping street children between the ages of 4 and 14.
 He was arrested at his residence at the Gang Haji Dalim Mosque in East Jakarta on January 9, 2010, after a complaint from one of the victims' parents, a 9-year-old victim named Ardiansyah, who disappeared.
 His mutilated body was found on January 8, 2010, and his head was found a day later.